horgh/irssi-tcl/docs/eggdrop_scripts.md

               putserv $server "PRIVMSG $chan :text"
          }

-The script ./utils/eggdrop_convert.tcl can be used for cases 1 - 3 (hopefully)
+The script `utils/eggdrop_convert.tcl` can be used for cases 1 - 3
+(hopefully).
 But it does not deal with putserv to putchan.
 See the script for more information.

-The script ./utils/eggdrop_convert_putchan.tcl can be used to convert some cases of putserv to putchan.
+The script `utils/eggdrop_convert_putchan.tcl` can be used to convert some cases of putserv to putchan.
 See the script for more information.

-## b).
-Change `[channel get $channel value]` to
+## Change `[channel get $channel value]`
-   `[str_in_settings_str value $channel]`

-This is to replace channel `+enable`\'d values for channels with lists of channels via /set
+To `[str_in_settings_str value $channel]`.
+This is to replace channel `+enable`\'d values for channels with lists of channels via `/set`.

-## c).
-Change `setudef flag <value>` to instead use
+## Change `setudef flag <value>`
-   `settings_add_str "value" ""` or

-some other /settings type.
+Instead use `settings_add_str "value" ""` or some other `/settings` type.
 Combine with b) to use.

-## d.
-Change `bind type flag trigger function`
+## Change `bind type flag trigger function`
 For example, `bind pub -|- !trigger function` to, for instance, `signal_add msg_pub trigger function`.

-## f.
-For non-blocking scripts you must use callback functions and use Tcl's
+## For non-blocking scripts you must use callback functions
-   event support.
+And use Tcl's event support.

 For the `http` package, this means using the `-command` flag with `::http::geturl`.

-NOTE: errors in the callback do not get passed up to the default bgerror handler and so do not get printed in Irssi, so it may be necessary to look at the error and status elements of the state array to help debug.
+NOTE: Errors in the callback do not get passed up to the default `bgerror` handler and so do not get printed in Irssi, so it may be necessary to look at the error and status elements of the state array to help debug.

-See http.tcl `http::Finish()` for where our
-callback command is wrapped in `catch {}`.
+See `http.tcl`'s `http::Finish()` for where our callback command is wrapped in `catch {}`.

 Another way around this is to wrap your entire callback function in your own `catch {}` so you have more control over the errors.